Storing and Retrieving Variables

 [String: value=A, B and C, storeAsHidden=X]

-With late evaluation, you can use any NCalc formula, so:
+With Late Evaluation, you can use any NCalc formula:

 ABCD